 The Ancient and Honorable Artillery Company of Massachusetts is the oldest – and most often made fun of – chartered military company in North America.

-On every first Monday of June for the past 376 years, the Ancient and Honorables elect their officers in Boston.
+On every first Monday of June since 1638, the Ancient and Honorables elect their officers in Boston.
 That, actually, is the reason it started out as a volunteer militia: to train young officers (though they aren’t so young any more).
 Massachusetts Gov. John Winthrop signed their first charter in March 1638.

-June Day starts with a parade from Government Center to the Granary Burial Ground, where the militia lays a wreath at the grave of their founder, Robert Keayne.
-Keayne was a wealthy Puritan merchant who left the Ancient and Honorables a bequest in his will — while pointing out they were inferior to similar English military companies.
+Known as June Day, it starts with a parade from Faneuil Hall.
+Historic military companies join them in the march to the Granary Burial Ground.
+There, the militia lays a wreath at the grave of its founder, Robert Keayne.
+Keayne was a wealthy Puritan merchant who left the Ancient and Honorables a bequest in his will.
+He also pointed out they didn’t measure up to similar English military companies.

 The parade then proceeds to The Cathedral Church of St. Paul for a memorial service for recently deceased members.
 It reconvenes and marches to Boston Common, where the men place ballots for officers and sergeants on the drumhead in a reenactment of the first election.
 A cannon volley then greets the governor of Massachusetts during the change of command ceremony.

 Over the years, the Ancient and Honorable Artillery Company has evolved into a color guard for the governor and preserver of history.
 It also maintains a museum and library at its headquarters in Faneuil Hall‘s attic, with relics from every war in which the U.S. has engaged.